zofe/rapyd-module-installer/README.md

 # Rapyd Module Installer

 The purpose of this package is to allow for easy installation of standalone Modules (public or private) into a Laravel application that is powered by [Rapyd Livewire](https://github.com/zofe/rapyd-livewire) package.
 This package will ensure that your module is installed into the `Modules/` directory instead of `vendor/` to make each module you need automatically part of your project

+The "update" and "remove" logic of modules installed via composer by this installer is deliberately not implemented.
+For example "composer install myvendor@mymodule-module" will download the module and install it in your Module directory.

+But "composer remove myvendor@mymodule-module" will not delete the module folder and your changes from your project

 ## Installation